faithfulco/andreashandelwebsite/myresources/Notes_for_website.md

 # Ideas for new posts/content

+## Science/Research

+* Reading/managing/publishing papers: turn my presentation and my text on the 'teaching-research-resources' list into a blog post.

+## Teaching/Tech

 Review of my technology stack for online courses
   * Github
   * Slack
   * gradingapp

-* gh_class package to manage class with github

-My experience using github for teaching: workflow, exercises
+* gh_class package to manage class with github and my experience using github for teaching: workflow, exercises

 * conceptual thought of usefulness of certain teaching aids like metaphors/examples/jokes that might confuse-enlighten or disengage-engage

+* quizgrader description

+## Others

 * staying mentally in good shape in grad school (and in general)

-* quizgrader description

-* Reading/managing/publishing papers: turn my presentation and my text on the 'teaching-research-resources' list into a blog post.
+* comparing mental exercise/meditation to physical exercise, where do analogies work and where do they not